Collier323/hello-world/README.md

 # hello-world
-my first repo
-Hello anybody reading this!
-My name is Collier and I'm currently studying Python and GIS.
-I graduated in May 2020 with a degree in Geography, and I love learning new things!
-As you can tell, I'm also familiarizing myself with GitHub, and plan to put all future projects(good or bad) here!
+Hello anyone currently reading this, I hope you're having a wonderful day!
+My name's Collier, and I'm currently self studying Python, GIS, and as of this moment familiarizing myself with github.
+I graduated in May of 2020 with a degree in Geography and love learning new things!
+Avid hiker, reader, and video game junkie.